ramirezramiro/zephyr-secure-supervisor/docs/deployment.md

 ## Operating Guidance on the L053R8

 - Keep per-device scalars provisioned via NVS and rotate session salts on every boot.
+The provisioning overlay’s auto-persist helper should only run on factory images; production builds must not overwrite NVS.
 - For manual provisioning, temporarily enable `CONFIG_APP_ENABLE_UART_COMMANDS`, flash, run `prov curve <scalar> [peer]` over `/dev/ttyACM0`, reboot, and then disable the CLI to reclaim SRAM.
 - Capture the UART `EVT,PQC,SESSION,...` log for audit trails; this is the only way to reproduce the derived AES/MAC keys.
 - Use the Misra hardware ztests (`tests/unit/misra_stage1`) after every persistence/crypto change to ensure the tiny SRAM plan still holds.